-Mark is an internationally recognized thought leader in digital trust and has held a number of global international leadership roles across multiple sectors, including Fortune 500 CIO, CTO and CISO roles.
-With almost 30 years' industry experience, Mark brings a wealth of practical industry and professional services knowledge including extensive proficiency on the Internet of Things (IoT) and the expanding cybersecurity marketplace as organizations grapple with digital transformation and addressing new technology that brings new business risks.
-In his role at BSI, Mark is responsible for driving BSI's global digital trust strategy including a focus on expanding current services and bringing a new global focus on emerging technologies and risks such as IoT and Operational Technology (OT), increased cloud adoption, RPA Security, 5G security, and the CISO desire to achieve central management over the new converged digital arena. positioning cybersecurity as a true business enabler.
+Cybersecurity and Information With over 40 years' experience in aerospace and engineering Brendon leads the strategic Resilience, BSI direction of BSI's aerospace sector.
+Brendon collaborates with industry bodies to drive innovation and is an international speaker, Mark is an internationally recognized thought leading the way for a safe, secure future for leader in Cybersecurity and Information the sector.
+Previous experience includes 26 Resilience and has held a number of global years as a British Army Officer and Aircraft international leadership roles across multiple Engineer, both writing and implementing the sectors, including Fortune 500 CIO, CTO and quality management system and providing CISO roles.
+With almost 30 years' industry technical support to British Army aviation.
+He experience, Mark brings a wealth of practical has worked at a senior level in manufacturing industry and professional services knowledge in aerospace and other high-risk sectors. including extensive proficiency on the Internet of Things (IoT) and the expanding cybersecurity Brendon supports global organizations by marketplace as organizations grapple with digital transformation and addressing new helping them to understand and implement technology that brings new business risks.
+In the concept of organizational resilience his role at BSI, Mark is responsible for driving in every aspect of their business.
+Building BSI's global cybersecurity and information business assurance into their strategy, resilience strategy including a focus on aligned to the expectations of their clients and indirect customers, regulators expanding current services and bringing a and stakeholders. new global focus on emerging technologies and risks such as IoT and Operational Technology (OT), increased cloud adoption, RPA Security, 5G security, and the CISO desire to achieve central management over the new converged digital arena, positioning cybersecurity as a true business enabler.